 The real expansion of Agra’s cuisine happened under the rule of Emperor Akbar.
 During the era, the array of Rajasthani delicacies was fused with Persian delicacies.
 Altogether, they give rise to new exotic dishes.

 Under the rule of Shah Jahan, the expansion of cuisines was at its peak.
 One of the most beautiful discoveries happened when the cooks fused spicy lamb with the Indian rice, giving today’s one of the most popular & exotic dishes which is also everyone’s lifeline, i.e., Biryani.

 The overall conclusion is that Agra has an array of delicacies to offer.
 And delightfully, Agra is a must-visit city not only for the white – ivory marble, Taj Mahal but also for the love for local street dishes that serve with a pinch of traditional touch.

 Popular cuisines of Agra

-Be ready for a virtual tour to the lanes of Agra street food.
+Be ready for a virtual tour of the lanes of Agra street food.
 You can find the best food in Agra.

 Petha is a world popular sweet of Agra.
-It is like a soft translucent candy.
-As I mentioned, I know the city because of this one sweet termed as Agre ka petha.
-The sweet is prepared from a lovely white pumpkin (ash gourd) and flavoured with crunchy nuts, spices.
-This sweet is not only restricted to one flavour, in fact, you can find it in several other flavours such as angoori petha, chocolate petha, coconut petha, Gulab ladoo petha, khush Cherry petha, Doda Barfi petha, Kesari petha and the list goes on.
-According to a popular belief, it is as old as the Taj Mahal.
+It is like soft translucent candy.
+As I mentioned, I know the city because of this one sweet termed Agre ka petha.
+The sweet is prepared from a lovely white pumpkin (ash gourd) and flavoured with crunchy nuts, and spices.
+This sweet is not only restricted to one flavour, in fact, but you can also find it in several other flavours such as angoori petha, chocolate petha, coconut petha, and Gulab ladoo petha, khush Cherry petha, Doda Barfi petha, Kesari petha and the list goes on.
+According to popular belief, it is as old as the Taj Mahal.
 The sweet is undoubtedly a treasure of Agra.